i-aryan-coder/LeafPress-Web-Scraping-Project/README.md

 # LeafPress-Web-Scraping-Project

 This project demonstrates web scraping using Python.
 The script scrapes company details from the LeafPress website and saves the data in a text file.
-Additionally, a Jupyter Notebook is provided to analyze and visualize the scraped data.

 ## Files

 - `scrape_leafpress.py`: Python script to scrape data from the LeafPress website.
-- `analyze_leafpress_data.ipynb`: Jupyter Notebook to analyze and visualize the scraped data.
 - `company_details.text`: CSV file containing the scraped data.

 ## Requirements